Code-Institute-Submissions/ElinGrahn-pp32/README.md

 ## Features

-Start
+Start page

 ![Start page](screenshots/pp3_start.png)

-Rules
+The rules

 ![Rules](screenshots/pp3_rules.png)

-Exit
+The player can exit if they want

 ![Exit](screenshots/pp3_if_exit.png)

-Start game
+Starting the actual game

 ![Start the game](screenshots/pp3_start_game.png)

-Guess a letter
+Guessing the wrong letter shows the hangman

 ![Guess a letter](screenshots/pp3_guess_a_letter.png)